WebAssembly/function-references/proposals/function-references/Overview.md

 ```
 Such a table can neither contain `null` entries nor functions of another type.
 Any use of `call_indirect` on this table does hence avoid all runtime checks beyond the basic bounds check.
 By using multiple tables, each one can be given a homogeneous type.
 The table can be initialised by growing it (provding an explicit initialiser value.
 (Open Question: we could also extend table definitions to provide an explicit initialiser.)

 Typed references are a subtype of `funcref`, so they can also be used as untyped references.
-All previous uses of `ref.func` remain valid:
+All previous uses of `func.ref` remain valid:
 ```
 (func $f (param i32))
 (func $g)